nijordia/renewables-risk-sim/README.md

 ## Research Question

-**How does high renewable (solar + wind) penetration drive electricity price volatility in Spain's grid?**
+**How does high renewable penetration drive electricity price volatility in Spain's grid?**

 As Spain increases its renewable energy capacity, the grid faces new challenges.
-Solar and wind generation are inherently variable - clouds pass, wind dies down.
-When renewable output drops suddenly, dispatchable generation must ramp up quickly, often at premium prices.
-This project quantifies that risk using real data from Spain's electricity grid.
+Renewable generation (wind, solar, hydro) is inherently variable - clouds pass, wind dies down, reservoir levels fluctuate.
+When renewable output drops suddenly, dispatchable generation (gas, coal) must ramp up quickly, often at premium prices.
+This project quantifies that price risk using real data from Spain's electricity grid.

+> **Note**: This analysis uses the **full renewable energy mix** (hydro, wind, solar PV, solar thermal, and other renewables) - not just solar and wind.
+The data infrastructure already tracks all 19 generation sources individually, enabling future research into source-specific price impacts.

 ## Key Findings (Jan 2024 - Dec 2025)